davelawrence/shopify-image-renamer/README.md

 - Downloads product images from Shopify.
 - Renames images according to a specific format, including all variant options.
-- Uploads images to Shopify Files and retrieves public URLs.
+- Uploads images to AWS S3 and retrieves public URLs.
 - Generates a Matrixify-compatible CSV for bulk import.
+- Supports processing multiple products based on tags, vendor, and title keywords.
+- Includes S3 bucket cleanup functionality to manage storage.
 - Modular, CLI-driven workflow for robust testing and automation.

 ## Prerequisites